rinqtmith/file-organiser/README.md

-# 📂 File Organizer Utility
+# 📂 File Organiser Utility

 A command-line Python script that automatically organizes files in a given directory by file type, creation date, or custom logic.
 This tool helps de-clutter downloads